wbprice/the-ten-top/design/DESIGN_DOCUMENT.md

 The primary way players achieve the objectives is to sell food at a profit to patrons.

+### Example Game Activities

+#### Situation A

+1. A Patron is attracted by the cuisine offered by the restaurant
+2. The Patron enters the store and gets in line
+3. The Patron waits in line until they get to talk to the Worker at the register
+4. The Worker receives an order for a hamburger and money
+5. The Worker leaves the cash register to make food for the Patron
+6. The Worker completes making food and brings it back to the Patron
+7. The Patron accepts the food.
+Their satisfaction is increased!
+8. The Patron sits down and eats their food
+9. The Patron is satisfied because the food was tasty.
+They make an effort to clean up after themselves
+10. The Patron leaves
+11. A Worker cleans up after the Patron

+#### Situation B

+1. A patron is attracted by the cuisine offered by the restaurant
+2. The patron enters the store and gets in line
+3. The patron waits in line until their satisfaction is depleted
+4. They leave in a huff!

+#### Situation C

+1. A patron is attracted by the cuisine offered by the restaurant
+2. The patron enters the store and gets in line
+3. The patron waits in line until they get to talk to the Worker at the register
+4. The Worker receives an order for a hamburger and money.
+5. The Worker has a great many other hamburger orders to fill.
+6. The Patron's satisfaction decreases until they demand a refund and storm out.
+7. The Worker's satisfaction decreases

+#### Situation D

+1. A Patron stops by the restaurant, but they don't see anything on the menu they want to eat.
+2. The Patron keeps walking.

 ### Menu Design

 The player character is able to design a menu to attrack Patrons.

 - If the restaurnant can make burgers, it will attrack Patrons who want burgers.
 - If the restaurant makes tacos, it will attrack Patrons who want tacos.

+However, they must buy the equipment needed to make some kinds of items.

+- To make stirfry, a wok is required.

 ### Entities